Geopolitical Report 2785-2598 Volume 12 Issue 3

 Moscow immediately recognized the beginning of the civil war in Syria, unlike the Libyan crisis, as the main threat to the geopolitical balance of the Eastern Mediterranean, leading it to intervene in aid of its ally Assad to protect three major political-strategic priorities.

 The first priority was the necessity to protect Assad’s Government due to Syria’s important position in the heart of the Middle East.
-Therefore, the Kremlin evaluated fundamental the protection of Assad’s military installations from possible maritime power projection operations conducted by the United States and its NATO partners.
+Therefore, the Kremlin evaluated the fundamental protection of Assad’s military installations from possible maritime power projection operations conducted by the United States and its NATO partners.

 The second priority refers to the need to counter the threat of Islamic terrorist groups operating in Syria, many of which are in contact with groups of Islamic fighters present in the Russian Caucasus territory.
-In this context, Moscow elaborated a strategy based on constant drills and air-naval patrol operations in Syrian waters, the lines of maritime communication and its main junctions identified in the Suez Canal.
+In this context, Moscow elaborated a strategy based on constant drills and air-naval patrol operations in Syrian waters, the maritime communication lines, and its main junctions identified in the Suez Canal.

 Finally, the last of the three political-strategic priorities recognized by the Kremlin in Syria contemplates the tactical-strategic enhancement of its military bases in Hmeimim and Tarsu for two main reasons.

-Those mentioned above three geostrategic priorities required the Kremlin to develop a particular military strategy that combined the dispatch of Intelligence and special forces operators to support Assad’s troops and increase its military assets in the Khmeimim Air Base and Russian naval facility in Tartus.
+The abovementioned three geostrategic priorities required the Kremlin to develop a particular military strategy that combined the dispatch of Intelligence and special forces operators to support Assad’s troops and increase its military assets in the Khmeimim Air Base and Russian naval facility in Tartus.
 In this regard, in 2015, Tupolev Tu-22 nuclear bombers, fighter jets and attack helicopters arrived in Hmeimim, while Tartus saw a convergence of part of the Black Sea Fleet and the construction of S-300/ 400 short-range missile emplacements.

 Moscow decided to deploy its military forces in Syria to implement its sea control in the waters around Damascus in order to remove the threat posed by the U.S. to the Syrian bases and cities along the coastline.
 In addition, the mastery of Syrian waters would guarantee the Kremlin the possibility of carrying out operations to interdict the maritime trade routes that pass through and towards the artificial Suez Canal, an eventuality to which the U.S. is opposed.